Porcelain Tower of Nanjing

 The Porcelain Tower of Nanjing, part of the former Great Bao'en Temple, is a historical site located on the south bank of external Qinhuai River in Nanjing, China.
-It was a pagoda constructed in the 15th century during the Ming dynasty, but was mostly destroyed in the 19th century during the course of the Taiping Rebellion.
-A modern life-size replica of it now exists in Nanjing.
+The original pagoda was constructed in the 15th century during the Ming dynasty, and it was mostly destroyed in the 19th century during the Taiping Rebellion.

-In 2010 Wang Jianlin, a Chinese businessman, donated a billion yuan (US$156 million) to the city of Nanjing for its reconstruction.
-This is reported to be the largest single personal donation ever made in China.
-In December 2015, the modern replica and surrounding park opened to the public.
+In 2010, Wang Jianlin, a Chinese businessman, donated a billion yuan (US$156 million) to the city of Nanjing for its reconstruction, reported to be the largest single personal donation ever made in China.
+In December 2015, the modern replica and surrounding park were opened to the public.

 History

-The Porcelain Tower of Nanjing was designed during the reign of the Yongle Emperor (r.
-1402–1424) and shortly after its construction began in the early 15th century.
-It was first discovered by the Western world when European travelers like Johan Nieuhof visited it, sometimes listing it as one of the Seven Wonders of the World.
-After this exposure to the outside world, the tower was seen as a national treasure to both locals and other cultures around the world.
+The Porcelain Tower of Nanjing, originally called the Great Bao'en Temple, was designed during the reign of the Yongle Emperor (r.
+1402–1424); its construction began in the early 15th century.
+On 25 March 1428, the Xuande Emperor ordered Zheng He and others to supervise the rebuilding and repair of the temple.
+The construction of the temple was completed in 1431.

-On 25 March 1428, the Xuande Emperor ordered Zheng He and others to supervise the rebuilding and repair of the Great Bao'en Temple at Nanjing.
-He completed the construction of the temple in 1431.
+It was first discovered by the Western world by European travelers like Johan Nieuhof, and it sometimes was listed as one of the Wonders of the World.
+After this exposure to the outside world, the tower was seen as a national treasure by both locals and other cultures around the world.

 In 1801, the tower was struck by lightning and the top four stories were knocked off, but it was soon restored.
-The 1843 book, The Closing Events of the Campaign in China by Granville Gower Loch, contains a detailed description of the tower as it existed in the early 1840s.
-In the 1850s, the area surrounding the tower erupted in civil war as the Taiping Rebellion reached Nanjing and the rebels took over the city.
-They smashed the Buddhist images and destroyed the inner staircase to deny the Qing enemy an observation platform.
+The 1843 book The Closing Events of the Campaign in China by Granville Gower Loch contains a detailed description of the tower as it existed in the early 1840s.
+In the 1850s, the area surrounding the tower erupted in civil war as the Taiping Rebellion reached Nanjing and the rebels took over the city, smashing the Buddhist images and destroying the inner staircase to deny the Qing enemy an observation platform.
 American sailors reached the city in May 1854 and visited the hollowed tower.
 In 1856, the Taiping razed the tower to the ground either in order to prevent a hostile faction from using it to observe and shell the city or from superstitious fear of its geomantic properties.
-After this, the tower's remnants were salvaged for use in other buildings, while the site lay dormant until a recent surge to try to rebuild the landmark.
+After this, the tower's remnants were salvaged for use in other buildings, while the site lay dormant until later rebuilding.